UPDATING March 2019

 - AND CAUSE SEVERE PROBLEMS: Schools, Health Services, Transport etc.

-ANDREW BAGGOTT refuses to call for a full council meeting to discuss DHGV and DUNTON as appears he wants to build additional 2,000 there without
+ANDREW BAGGOTT refuses to call for a full council meeting to discuss DHGV and DUNTON.

 Cllr.
-Baggott, Conservative leader of Basildon Council COMMENTS at meeting in Langdon Hills on 23rd August 2018 means he backs DHGV and he
+ANDREW BAGGOTT, Conservative leader of Basildon Council COMMENTS at meeting in Langdon Hills on 23rd August 2018 means he backs DHGV and appears wants to build up to 3,500 at Dunton without scrutiny.

 Note was reduced to 300 New Homes at Dunton early in 2018 by Labour/UKIP alliance.